 - State and local licensing requirements

 In fact, the IRS perceives many of these expenses to be personal in nature (and therefore not deductible).
-This means good record keeping is essential.
-The small business owner must prove their expenses are business-related in the case of an IRS audit.
-Again, detailed record keeping is crucial.
+Because of this, detailed record keeping is essential.
+You have to prove your expenses are business related in the case of an IRS audit.